Service

 - Pain during walking, standing or push-off

-- Burning or tingling between toes / under the forefoot
+- Burning or tingling between the toes or under the forefoot

-- Visible toe deviation, rubbing, or recurrent corns/callus
+- Visible toe changes, rubbing or recurrent corns and callus